coreprinciple6/Fetch-Assessment/README.md

-# Sentence Transformers & Multi-Task Learning Assessment by Fetch
+# Sentence Transformers & Multi-Task Learning

-This repository contains all the code related to the take-home assessment from Fetch on the topic **Sentence Transformers & Multi-Task Learning**.
+This repository contains all the code related to the topic **Sentence Transformers & Multi-Task Learning**.
 The objective of this project is to demonstrate how to expand a pre-trained sentence transformer model for a multi-task learning scenario.
 The repository includes data preparation, model expansion, training, evaluation, and visualization components.

 ---